Elixir Phoenix Continuous Integration#

 The final example pipeline is composed of three blocks:

 # Use the latest stable version of Semaphore 2.0 YML syntax: version: v1.0 # Name of your pipeline.
-In this example we connect two pipelines with # a promotion, so it helps to differentiate what's the job of each. name: Elixir Phoenix example CI pipeline on Semaphore # An agent defines the environment in which your code runs. # It is a combination of one of available machine types and operating # system images.
+In this example we connect two pipelines with # a promotion, so it helps to differentiate the job of each. name: Elixir Phoenix example CI pipeline on Semaphore # An agent defines the environment in which your code runs. # It is a combination of one of available machine types and operating # system images.
 See: # https://docs.semaphoreci.com/ci-cd-environment/machine-types/ # https://docs.semaphoreci.com/ci-cd-environment/ubuntu-18.04-image/ agent: machine: type: e1-standard-2 os_image: ubuntu1804 # Blocks make up the structure of a pipeline and are executed sequentially. # Each block has a task that defines one or many parallel jobs.
-Jobs define # the commands to execute. # See https://docs.semaphoreci.com/guided-tour/concepts/ blocks: - name: Set up task: jobs: - name: compile and build plts commands: # Checkout code from Git repository.
-This step is mandatory if the # job is to work with your code. - checkout - bin/setup_ci_elixir - sem-version elixir 1.8.1 # Restore dependencies from cache, command won't fail if it's # missing.
-More on caching: # - https://docs.semaphoreci.com/essentials/caching-dependencies-and-directories/ # - https://docs.semaphoreci.com/programming-languages/elixir/ - cache restore # Cache the PLT generated from the dialyzer to speed up pipeline process. # As suggested here - https://github.com/jeremyjh/dialyxir#continuous-integration # This will need to be rebuilt if elixir or erlang version changes. - cache restore dialyzer-plt - mix deps.get - mix do compile, dialyzer --plt - MIX_ENV=test mix compile # Store deps after compilation, otherwise rebar3 deps (that is, most # Erlang deps) won't be cached: - cache store - cache store dialyzer-plt priv/plts/ - name: Analyze code task: # Commands in prologue run at the beginning of each parallel job. # https://docs.semaphoreci.com/reference/pipeline-yaml-reference/ prologue: commands: - checkout - bin/setup_ci_elixir - sem-version elixir 1.8.1 - cache restore - cache restore dialyzer-plt # This block contains 3 parallel jobs: jobs: - name: credo commands: - mix credo -a - name: dialyzer commands: - mix dialyzer --halt-exit-status --no-compile - name: formatter commands: - mix format --check-formatted - name: Run tests task: prologue: commands: - checkout - bin/setup_ci_elixir - sem-version elixir 1.8.1 - cache restore jobs: - name: ex_unit # Define an environment variable # See https://docs.semaphoreci.com/guided-tour/environment-variables-and-secrets/ env_vars: - name: DATABASE_URL value: "ecto://postgres:@0.0.0.0:5432/sema_test" commands: # Start Postgres database service # https://docs.semaphoreci.com/reference/toolbox-reference/#sem-service - sem-service start postgres - mix test
+Jobs define # the commands to execute. # See https://docs.semaphoreci.com/essentials/concepts/ blocks: - name: Set up task: jobs: - name: compile and build plts commands: # Checkout code from Git repository.
+This step is mandatory if the # job is to work with your code. - checkout - bin/setup_ci_elixir - sem-version elixir 1.8.1 # Restore dependencies from the cache, command won't fail if it's # missing.
+More on caching: # - https://docs.semaphoreci.com/essentials/caching-dependencies-and-directories/ # - https://docs.semaphoreci.com/programming-languages/elixir/ - cache restore # Cache the PLT generated from the dialyzer to speed up pipeline process. # As suggested here - https://github.com/jeremyjh/dialyxir#continuous-integration # This will need to be rebuilt if elixir or erlang version changes. - cache restore dialyzer-plt - mix deps.get - mix do compile, dialyzer --plt - MIX_ENV=test mix compile # Store deps after compilation, otherwise rebar3 deps (that is, most # Erlang deps) won't be cached: - cache store - cache store dialyzer-plt priv/plts/ - name: Analyze code task: # Commands in a prologue run at the beginning of each parallel job. # https://docs.semaphoreci.com/reference/pipeline-yaml-reference/ prologue: commands: - checkout - bin/setup_ci_elixir - sem-version elixir 1.8.1 - cache restore - cache restore dialyzer-plt # This block contains 3 parallel jobs: jobs: - name: credo commands: - mix credo -a - name: dialyzer commands: - mix dialyzer --halt-exit-status --no-compile - name: formatter commands: - mix format --check-formatted - name: Run tests task: prologue: commands: - checkout - bin/setup_ci_elixir - sem-version elixir 1.8.1 - cache restore jobs: - name: ex_unit # Define an environment variable # See https://docs.semaphoreci.com/essentials/environment-variables/ env_vars: - name: DATABASE_URL value: "ecto://postgres:@0.0.0.0:5432/sema_test" commands: # Start Postgres database service # https://docs.semaphoreci.com/reference/toolbox-reference/#sem-service - sem-service start postgres - mix test

 To enable headless Chrome support, add the following to your